zendannyy/cloud_bot/README.md

 The project revolves around a natural language chatbot that is capable of answering questions about an AWS account.

-Using the LangChain framework (https://python.langchain.com/docs/introduction/) and adding various AWS APIs in the form of custom Tools (https://python.langchain.com/docs/modules/agents/tools/custom_tools).
+Using the LangChain framework [LangChain Docs](https://python.langchain.com/docs/introduction/) and adding various AWS APIs in the form of custom Tools [LangChain Tools](https://python.langchain.com/docs/modules/agents/tools/custom_tools).

 ## Summary